lmfit/uncertainties/doc/index.rst

 Contact
 =======

-Please send feature requests, bug reports, or feedback to the creator of :mod:`uncertainties`, `Eric O. LEBIGOT (EOL)`_.
+Please share how this package has helped you by sending an e-mail to the creator of :mod:`uncertainties`, `Eric O. LEBIGOT (EOL)`_, and **have your work be featured on this page**!
+Feature requests, bug reports, or feedback are much welcome too.

 .. figure:: _static/eol.*
    :height: 64